 - Your doctor may use a splint or other stabilizing device to protect your nose and stabilize the structure after surgery.
 This protection is in place typically for about a week.
-Sometimes, packing will be placed inside the nose after surgery; it is usually removed within a day or two.
+Sometimes packing will be placed inside the nose after surgery and it is usually removed within a day or two.

 - Pain medication may be advised as bruising and swelling of the nose may occur, both around the nose and in the eye area.

 - Cold compresses are often advised to both reduce swelling and ease pain.